typicode/katon/README.md

 Check that Katon daemon is running with `katon status`.

-`An error has occurred: {"code":"ECONNREFUSED","errno":"ECONNREFUSED","syscall":"connect"}`

-Your app may not be listening to requests check `katon.log`.

 `Not found`

 If you get a 404, it's because your app directory is served using Katon embedded static server and it can't find an `index.html`.